jsoma/mapsheet/README.md

 **Custom icon + shadows:** Check the `examples/leaflet-with-marker-customization.html` example, it's complicated.

-*Note: If you're unsure of what hex colors are, pop on over to http://www.colorpicker.com or [Wikipedia](http://en.wikipedia.org/wiki/Web_colors#X11_color_names) - they're just strings of numbers/letters like FF36A2 that end up as colors.*

 ### Provider support

 **Google Maps:** custom colors, custom icons, custom default icon